Exr0nProjects/learn_cpp/problems/usaco/gold/2019dec/timing_log.md

 11:29 | I guess I should just code the spojcot pst | coding #2 12:04 | taking a while to code but might as well grind it out | coding #2 12:17 | WA 3/15 #2 | debugging
+12:29 | not sure why its WA, trying more cases i guess | debugging 12:36 | not sure what's wrong | analysing #3
+12:37 | I guess I should code the brute force for #3 | coding brute force #3 12:47 | #3 isn't working, probably fenceposts somewhere | coding #3
+13:00 | found the fencepost a minute after time, forgot to do file i/o anyways | nosub 1, WA #2 3/15, nosub 3

 ## Contest Reflection